-The other side of the coin is music for video games without copyright, which is music without economic rights and which can be used in games and multimedia projects for a one time fee or for free.
-“No having copyright” does not mean that it cannot be registered under a free license such as Creative Commons, where authorship must be attributed, but where it is not necessary to pay royalties for using this music, Creative Commons music is just free of charge.
+The other side of the coin is royalty-free music for video games without copyright, which is free background music without economic rights and that can be used in games and multimedia projects for a one time fee or for free.
+“No having copyright” does not mean that the music cannot be registered under a free license such as Creative Commons with an attribution condition, where authorship must be attributed, but where it’s not necessary to pay royalties for using this music, Creative Commons music is just free of charge.

 Is studying necessary to make music for video games?

 While there is no a specific career, you can take specializations in this field, short courses, where students can learn the guidelines to create music for video games.